-You can request a re-visit and be assessed for a new rating after three months from the date of the inspection, if you have taken action to rectify any non-compliances that were identified at the time of inspection.
+You can request a re-visit where you will be assessed for a new rating at any time after your inspection, once you have taken action to rectify any non-compliance(s) that were identified at the time of inspection.

 Appeal a rating

 You can appeal a rating if you are unhappy with it and do not agree that the rating reflects the standards at the time of the inspection.